 - Where is the itching most severe?

-You may need to undergo more tests if your doctor cannot determine the cause of your itching from your answers and a physical exam.
-A blood test may indicate an underlying condition.
-A test of your thyroid function can rule out thyroid issues.
-You may need to undergo skin tests to determine if you are having an allergic reaction to something.
+You may need to undergo more tests if your doctor can’t determine the cause of your itching from your answers and a physical exam.
+Tests include:

-A scraping or biopsy of your skin can be analyzed under a microscope to find out if you have an infection.
+- scraping or biopsy of your skin: can determine if you have an infection

 Once your doctor has pinpointed the cause of your itchiness, you can be treated.
 If the cause is a disease or infection, your doctor will suggest the best course of treatment for the underlying problem.
 When the cause is more superficial, you may receive a prescription for a cream that will help relieve the itching.

-At home, there are several things you can do to prevent and relieve itchy skin, including:
+At home, there are several things you can do to prevent and relieve itchy skin.
+Try:

 - using a good moisturizer to keep your skin hydrated